 How many solar panels do I need to go off-grid?

 For the cases of this example, let’s say we have some 300 watt solar panels, and you’re looking to provide power for your home.
-You don’t have access to the grid and installing off-grid solar on your home is your best option for meeting your energy needs.
+You don’t have access to the grid and installing off-grid solar on your home is your best option for meeting your energy needs, well, you can refer to real case of our users and check out two articles below to get further information.

 Let’s assume that each panel gets around 8 hours of sunlight per day on your rooftop.
 A 300 watt panel receiving 8 hours of sunlight per day will produce almost 2.5 kilowatt-hours per day.
 If we multiply this by 365 days per year, we get a solar output of about 900 kilowatt-hours annually.
 In short, each panel will provide 900 kilowatt-hours each year.